Bogusław Sonik: European Parliament

 In the course of his work he has become involved in many issues which are important for the functioning of the entire European Union.

 He is an expert on numerous European initiatives in culture and education including the European Committee initiative establishing the Culture programme 2007–2013, Citizens for Europe and European Capitals of Culture.
 He co-wrote numerous resolutions concerning the protection of human rights in countries such as Syria, Lebanon, Cuba and Belarus, the Republic of Moldova and particularly in Trans-Dniestr.

 He has been done much to prepare a European Parliament resolution to commemorate the victims of holocaust, anti-Semitism and racism.
 He fought that the final version of the document approved on 27 January 2005 should refer to "Nazi Germany camps" in relation to concentration camps set up in Poland during World War 2.

 He participated in legislative work on the REACH directive concerning the registration, assessment and permits for chemical substances.
 He defended the interests of Polish entrepreneurs in the course of legislative works on a directive concerning the definition, description, presentation and labelling of spirits.

 According to a report prepared by the Wrocław University in June 2007 he is one of 10 most active members of the Polish delegation in the European Parliament.

+He served in the European parliament until 2014.

+Later career

+From 2015-2018 he was Member of Parliament, from 2018-2019 again Member of European Parliament, and finally again Member of Parliament from 2019 to 2023.
+In May 2023, he resigned from membership in the Civic Platform, after party leader Donald Tusk required all candidates for parliament to support liberalizing abortion laws.

+In 2024 he declared his support for Karol Nawrocki for president.